RokLenarcic/SmallWorld/README.md

 ## How fast is this?

 Fast enough.
-Single-threaded micro benchmark on Core i5 with 40k random points shows that 2-D trees need 500-700 nanoseconds per lookup, 15% slower if using wrapping.
+Single-threaded micro benchmark on Core i5 with 40k random points shows that 2-D trees need 400-500 (`int`) 500-600 (`double`) nanoseconds per lookup, 15% slower if using wrapping.
-3-D spherical tree needs 1100-1300 nanoseconds per lookup.
+3-D spherical tree needs 1100-1200 nanoseconds per lookup.